 Stroudsburg Wrongful Death Lawyer

-.
-Many people fail to realize that — in Stroudsburg, Pennsylvania, as in other cities and states — when a loved one has died due to the fault of another, then the surviving family members in certain cases may be entitled to sue and recover damages for wrongful death.
-In Pennsylvania, a wrongful death is considered to have occurred when someone is accidentally killed through the negligent, wrongful or unlawfully violent actions of another.
-The best way to learn your rights is to contact a Stroudsburg wrongful death lawyer as soon as you are emotionally ready to do so.
+Many people fail to realize that — in Stroudsburg, Pennsylvania, as in other cities and states — when a loved one has died due to the fault of another, then the family members may be able to sue and recover damages for wrongful death.
+In Pennsylvania, wrongful death is considered to have occurred when someone is accidentally killed through the negligent, wrongful or unlawfully violent actions of another.
+The best way to learn your rights is to contact a Stroudsburg wrongful death lawyer as soon as you are ready to do so.

 What is a Wrongful Death Claim in Pennsylvania?

 Wrongful death claims are brought by the surviving family members of the deceased.
 The claim for damages is based on the losses suffered by the family members — not the losses suffered by the deceased.
 For example, the surviving spouse of the deceased may have suffered a variety of losses as a result of their spouse’s wrongful death, such as emotional distress and the loss of their spouse’s significant financial support.

 Not every person who is meaningful to the deceased is entitled to recover wrongful death damages, however.
 Pennsylvania has certain rules to ensure that only a limited subset of surviving family members can sue and recover damages.

 A Stroudsburg Wrongful Death Lawyer Can Fight for Your Compensation After a Criminal or Negligent Act

 Losing a loved one is often a traumatic experience for many people.
 However, when someone dies due to another person’s actions (or inactions), the level of grief can be greatly increased.
 Wrongful death actions in Pennsylvania can arise from someone else’s negligent act (i.e., a car crash), an intentional act (i.e., a violent crime) or medical malpractice.